grew-nlp/grew_doc/content/parsing.md

 **Grew-parse-FR** is natural language parser for French.
 It is composed of a GRS (Graph Rewriting System) which can be used with the Grew software to produce dependency syntax structures from POS-tagged data.
-With a POS-tagger (MElt is a recommended), it provide a full parser with sentences as input and dependency structure as output
+With a POS-tagger (MElt is a recommended), it provides a full parser with sentences as input and dependency structures as output
 The parsing GRS is described in an [IWPT 2015 publication](https://hal.inria.fr/hal-01188694).

 # How to parse a sentence?